argonne-lcf/user-guides/docs/aurora/data-science/python.md

 ## Framework Modules

 Frameworks on Aurora can be loaded into a users environment by loading the `frameworks` module as follows.
 The conda environment loaded with this module makes available TensorFlow, Horovod, and Pytorch with Intel extensions and optimizations.
 The following commands can be used both from an interactive session on a terminal and on a batch job script.

+Note that the framework modules may load a different oneAPI than the default module.
+The frameworks are updated on approximately a quarterly cadence at the moment.

 ```
 module use /soft/modulefiles
 module load frameworks
 ```
-These pre-built `conda` environments come with GPU-supported builds of PyTorch and TensorFlow in the form of framework modules.
+These pre-built `conda` environments come with GPU-supported builds of PyTorch and TensorFlow.
 Both of these frameworks have `Horovod` support for multi-node calculations.
 Many other commonly used Python modules are available through these modules.

+# TODO
+# For more information on pytorch and tensorflow please see their respective pages: [link!!]

 From a login node we can do the following commands to list the available
 modules: